electron/electron/docs/api/crash-reporter.md

 ### `crashReporter.removeExtraParameter(key)`

-* `key` String - Parameter key, must be no longer than 39 bytes.
+* `key` string - Parameter key, must be no longer than 39 bytes.

 Remove an extra parameter from the current set of parameters.
 Future crashes will not include this parameter.

 ### `crashReporter.getParameters()`

-Returns `Record<String, String>` - The current 'extra' parameters of the crash reporter.
+Returns `Record<string, string>` - The current 'extra' parameters of the crash reporter.

 ## In Node child processes